willbeaufoy/DirectorySettings/README.md

 - performance
 - watching for settings changes

-Example: To get a different color scheme for files in a given directory, add a `.sublime-settings` file to `~/code/project/` that reads:
+Example: To get a different color scheme for files in a given directory, add a `.sublime-settings` file to that directory that contains:

     {
-        "color_scheme": "Packages/Color Scheme - Default/SpecialTheme.tmTheme"
+        "color_scheme": "Packages/Color Scheme - Default/DifferentTheme.tmTheme"
     }

 That is all for now!

+License: MIT or BSD, take your pick.